 However, where a forum excels is that your replies and fixes to user problems are forever in the public domain.
 Over time you’ll generate a vast user support library of guides, tips and fixes, and you can encourage your customer base to search for these answers before coming to you.

-All of the above, combined, serves to empower your users and make them feel like they are not merely customers, but that they are part of a wider community that can affect change on your brand.
+All of the above, combined, serve to empower your users and make them feel like they are not merely customers, but that they are part of a wider community that can change your brand.

 When anyone invests time in something, they are more likely to stick around – the same goes for your business.
 When customers invest their time and energy into your business, and you not only welcome but action that feedback, you may just find you make a customer for life.